Marked points on translation surfaces: Background

 \subsection{Hat homologous saddle connections.}

 Two saddle connections or cylinders on $(Q, q)\in \cQ$ are called hat homologous if they are parallel and remain so on all nearby surfaces in $\cQ$.
-Configurations of hat homologous saddle connections were classified in \cite{MZ}; in particular, we mention that two hat homologous cylinders must have have ratio of lengths in $\{\frac12, 1, 2\}$.
+Configurations of hat homologous saddle connections were classified in \cite{MZ}; in particular, two hat homologous cylinders must have ratio of lengths in $\{\frac12, 1, 2\}$.

 We say that a quadratic differential is generic in a given direction if any two saddle connections in that direction are hat homologous.
 A cylinder in a half-translation surface is an isometric map of $\bR/(c\bZ) \times (0,h)$ into the surface.
 This always extends to a continuous map of $\bR/(c\bZ) \times [0,h]$ into the surface.
 The two boundary components of the cylinder are the images of $\bR/(c\bZ) \times \{0\}$ and $\bR/(c\bZ) \times \{h\}$.
 The multiplicity of a saddle connection on the component of the boundary corresponding to $\bR/(c\bZ) \times \{0\}$ is the number of preimages of a point in this saddle connection in $\bR/(c\bZ) \times \{0\}$, and similarly for $\bR/(c\bZ) \times \{h\}$.
 This multiplicity is always 1 or 2.
 Define a simple cylinder to be one that has one saddle connection, with multiplicity one, in each of its boundaries.